sebasmonia/apex7tkl_lisp/README.md

 - claw-usb: you need to download it from the repo linked above.
 - cl-gd: it is available in Quicklisp, but there's a manual setup step, see https://edicl.github.io/cl-gd/#install
+- cl-argparse: although it is in Quicklisp, you'll need to use my fork, it adds an initialization parameter.
+Submitted a PR, so hopefully this disclaimer goes away soon!
 - UIOP
 - Alexandria